clackary/open-telemetry-swift/README.md

-# Welcome to Linux Port of _Open Telemetry Swift_ #
+# Welcome to Our Linux Port of _Open Telemetry Swift_ #

 This project is a fork of the _open-telemetry-swift_ (OTEL) reference implementation, which runs only on Apple operating systems (MacOS, iOS, tvOS, et al.).
 This port adds support for Linux distributions[^1].
 The official _open-telemetry-swift_ project is restricted to Apple operating systems due to its dependency on several Apple-specific libraries; namely, _os.log_ and _os.activity_.
 The latter is problematic for other platforms, in that it a) relies on Apple kernel support;
 b) is poorly documented; and c) has no publicly available source code.
-However, the original OTEL project has an open feature issue for Linux support, and it is our intention to submit a PR once we have confirmed this work's stability.
+However, the original OTEL project has an open feature issue for Linux support, and it is our intention to submit a PR once we have confirmed this work's stability (assuming the authors are interested).

 ## Background ##

-The reference implementation of _open-telemetry-swift_ employs Apple's _os.activity_ library to provide unique contexts for each Span created, obviating the need to pass around unique identifiers among code modules.
-The result is a proper collection of related spans that may be sent to various data collectors, and eventually data sources (eg. Tempo).
+The reference implementation of _open-telemetry-swift_ employs Apple's _os.activity_ library to provide unique contexts for each tracing span created, obviating the need to pass around unique identifiers among code modules.
+The result is a proper collection of related spans that may be sent to various data collectors, and eventually data sources (eg. Tempo), and viewed via a metric application like Grafana.

-Unfortunately, the _os.activity_ library was intended for use by Apple developers when debugging code via logging; it is considered beta software and not intended for other applications.
-Regardless, to affect similar behavior on Linux, this port employs Swift's new structured concurrency model; notably Tasks and TaskLocal variables.
-The _open-telemetry-swift_ API has been adapted to use these Swift constructs internally, which avoids breaking the reference document and the client-visible API.
+Unfortunately, the _os.activity_ library was intended for use by Apple developers when debugging code via logging; it is considered beta software and not intended for other applications (or operating systems).
+To affect similar behavior on Linux, this port employs Swift's new structured concurrency model; notably Tasks and TaskLocal variables.
+The _open-telemetry-swift_ library has been adapted to use these Swift constructs internally, which avoids breaking the reference document and the client-visible API.
 Additionally, both the SDK and API code have been refactored to abstract the underlying operating systems, allowing the library and its clients to continue running within Apple environments, along with Linux.

-Note: As mentioned above, once this port has been thoroughly exercised within PassiveLogic applications, a GitHub Pull Request (PR) will be submitted to the reference project's authors, with hopes that our solution will be accepted.

 ## Supported Linux Architectures ##